 I won’t sugarcoat it: There are a lot of scumbags out there running affiliate programs who are not paying out commissions that were truthfully earned.

 I have lost obscene amounts of money to companies that simply refused to pay affiliates.

 On his website, Tyler Cruz talked about how one network refused to pay him $15,000 he was owed.
 It’s sad to hear stories like this, but non-payment is still a big problem in the industry.

 Another minor frustration comes from companies that only pay you when you chase them up about non-payment.
 These companies only pay out when you email them and ask why they haven’t paid you yet.

 End Thoughts on Problems with Affiliate Marketing

 In the end, my end words are don’t go head first into affiliate marketing without doing your research and planning out your strategy.
 Because all those affiliate marketing training advertisements won’t show you the real picture.

 But as you read through this blog the 7 major problems with affiliate marketing, you now know that in all practicality affiliate marketing may not be as dreamy as it may seem.

 In fact, it may take you years of work to generate your first couple of dollars.
-But there can be other ways of generating online income rather than affiliate marketing that takes lesser time and cost to startup.
+But there can be other ways of generating online income rather than affiliate marketing that takes less time and cost to start.
 So if you haven’t made up your mind yet and just searching for the best-suited income option for yourself, selling solo ads can be an alternative for you.